With a quick dip in hummus, any bland bread or veggie would be drowning in rich flavors.

 Is Humus Safe for Dogs to Eat?

-Hummus, without garlic, lemon juice salt, and other potentially toxic ingredients for canines, is safe for dogs to eat in moderation.
+Yes, dogs can safely eat hummus.
+That is if the hummus is without garlic, lemon juice salt, and other potentially toxic ingredients for canines, it is safe to consume in moderation.
 When given in large quantities, it can still upset your dog’s digestive system, cause gas and other gastrointestinal symptoms.

 However, garlic, as well as all of these other spices and ingredients are what make hummus irresistibly good for us humans.
 Hence, hummus without these tasty ingredients won’t be palatable for you.
 So, it’s very much unlikely that you will make this dip unless you are doing it entirely for your dog.